yapo-chile/-Legacy-Commons-yams-dav-sync/README.md

 ##### how to use

  - Clone the repository
- - Get your .rsa key and set the location ajusting the config in `./scripts/commands/vars.mk`
+ - Get your rsa key and include that in `./private-key.rsa`
  - Use `./scripts/commands/vars.mk` to configurate the following params:

 ```